nextcloud/documentation/developer_manual/app/init.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

-The :file:`appinfo/app.php` is the first file that is loaded and executed in ownCloud.
+The :file:`appinfo/app.php` is the first file that is loaded and executed in Nextcloud.
 Depending on the purpose of the app it usually just contains the navigation setup, and maybe :doc:`backgroundjobs` and :doc:`hooks` registrations.
 This is how an example :file:`appinfo/app.php` could look like:

 .. code-block:: php